-You might particularly enjoy our walled garden, which has been lovingly restored by community members and volunteers.
+You might particularly enjoy our walled garden, which has been lovingly restored by Community Members and Working Friends.
 We have other gardens around the Three Peaks wing and outside the main house.

 See the stars